Ode'imini-giizis (Strawberry Moon; June 16), 2020

 The power of unconditional love

 Grandfather Migizi teaches us that only if we search deep inside of ourselves for love - which is of a wholly different nature than our usual ego-based love - we are able to truly and unconditionally love the Great Mystery, and love ourselves ...
 Consequently, it is through breathing and expressing our love for the Great Mystery of Life, and thus for ourselves, that we receive true, unconditional love by someone who happens to speak the same language and lives by the same aanike-gikinoo'amaadiwin - and, who, if we are lucky, crosses our path in the right place and at the right time.

-When that happens, when we meet someone who equally understands and speaks and breathes Ode'imin, the Language of the Heart, then zaagi'iwewin, the love that we feel in our heart, turns into zaagi'idiwin (mutual love), and, eventually, in biiniminwenindiwin: love that is completely mutual, pure, and unconditional.
-This morning, even before I opened my eyes, I realized that may have met this person, only 5 days ago - yet I strongly feel that this biiniminwenindiwin is within reach ...
+When that happens, when we meet someone who equally understands and speaks and breathes Ode'mowin, the Language of the Heart, then zaagi'iwewin, the love that we feel in our heart, turns into zaagi'idiwin (mutual love), and, eventually, in biiniminwenindiwin: love that is completely mutual, pure, and unconditional.
+This morning, even before I opened my eyes, I realized that, after many disappointments and heartaches, I finally have met this person - and now, 9 moons later, I know in my heart this biiniminwenindiwin has become a reality ...

 Illustration: One Body, One Spirit, mixed media by Moses Amik (Najekiaabe) (2002)